NEURODIVERSE COUPLES COACHING

 You probably found this page for one of two reasons:

 You are experiencing difficulties in your relationship and you are wondering if your partner or spouse is autistic, or

 Congratulations on caring enough about yourself and your relationship to search online and seek support!
-I offer coaching for neurodiverse couples, where one partner has an Asperger’s / Autism profile.
+We offer coaching for neurodiverse couples, where one partner has an Asperger’s / Autism profile.
 Coaching can be undertaken with the couple, or one partner individually, with a focus on improving the relationship.

 We hope this page provides helpful information about neurodiverse relationships and offers some next steps for you and your partner / spouse.